Acoustics and Vibration Animations

 ⇒ From the position versus time plot, can you determine the period for each of the three oscillators?

-The movie at right (25 KB Quicktime movie) shows how the total mechanical energy in a simple undamped mass-spring oscillator is traded between kinetic and potential energies while the total energy remains constant.
+The animation at right (courtesy of Vic Sparrow) shows how the total mechanical energy in a simple undamped mass-spring oscillator is traded between kinetic and potential energies while the total energy remains constant.